 Each Phi Theta Kappa member from an accredited 2-year institution will be awarded $2,000 per year.
 Recipient must be a current member of the Phi Theta Kappa International Honor Society and must have a cumulative GPA of 3.45 or higher.
 Recipients will need to present their certificate to be awarded.

 UIW offers a discount to families with multiple dependent siblings from the same household attending UIW.
-Siblings who are simultaneously enrolled as full-time undergraduate students on the Main Campus may apply.
+Only siblings who are simultaneously enrolled as full-time undergraduate students on the Main Campus may apply.

-Students interested in ROTC scholarships should visit the ROTC webpage for more information on the program, scholarships, and requirements.
+Students interested in ROTC scholarships should visit the ROTC website for more information on the program, scholarships, and requirements.

 Students interested in performing and fine arts scholarships should contact the designated department for information on auditions and performance dates.